iliutafilip/leviathan/README.md

   apiSecretKey: "sk-proj-1234"
 ```

+You can also use your own configuration file by running

+`make up CONFIG_FILE=./configs/custom.yaml`

+or in detached mode

+`make up-detached CONFIG_FILE=./configs/custom.yaml`

 ## OpenAI Support

 Leviathan Honeypot offers support for **OpenAI, Deepseek or GROK** LLM models through **OpenAI** API calls.